 Stubborn pertains to innate, often perverse resoluteness or unyieldingness: “She was very stubborn when her mind was made up” (Samuel Butler).

-One who is headstrong is obstinately bent on having his or her own way: The headstrong senator ignored his constituency.
-A person who is recalcitrant rebels against authority: The police arrested the recalcitrant protestors.
-Intractable refers to what is obstinate and difficult to manage or control: "the intractable ferocity of his captive" (Edgar Allan Poe).
+People who are headstrong are obstinately bent on having their own way: The headstrong senator ignored his constituency.
+Those who are recalcitrant rebel against authority: The police arrested the recalcitrant protestors.
+Intractable refers to what is obstinate and difficult to manage or control: “the intractable ferocity of his captive” (Edgar Allan Poe).

 Bullheaded suggests foolish or irrational obstinacy, and pigheaded, stupid obstinacy: Don't be bullheaded; see a doctor.
 “It's a pity pious folks are so apt to be pigheaded” (Harriet Beecher Stowe).

 Mulish implies the obstinacy and intractability associated with a mule: “It is a mark of my own chalky insecurity and mulish youth that I hounded Andy every chance I got” (Brian Doyle).